 Requirements for Environmental Geology Major

-Geology course offerings will be found under the 4 letter code of GEOL in the course listings.
+Earth & Environmental Science course offerings will be found under the 4 letter code of EESC in the course listings.

-Prerequisite: Geology 111 or Environmental Science 110.
-History of the Earth with emphasis on surficial processes, evolution of life, the hydrologic cycle and climate change.
+Prerequisite: EESC 110 or 111.
+History of the Earth with emphasis on surficial processes, evolution of life, energy resources, and climate change.
 Laboratory.

 201 – Paleontology (4)

-Prerequisite: Geology 111 or Biology 121.
+Prerequisite: EESC 111 or BIOL 121 or 125.
 This course introduces the fundamental procedures and applications of paleontology that include taxonomy, taphonomy, biostratigraphy, paleoecology and environmental science.
-The course format is project oriented with student opportunities to collect, describe and analyze fossil specimens retrieved from rock samples and sediment cores.
-The lab will provide a survey of the major fossil groups and introduce modern analytical procedures.
+The course format is project oriented with student opportunities to collect, describe, and analyze fossil specimens retrieved from rock samples and sediment cores.
+The lab will provide a survey of major fossil groups and introduce modern analytical procedures.
 Laboratory.

-This course emphasizes the acquisition of spatial data and their display and analysis within ArcGIS geographic information system software.
+This course emphasizes the acquisition of spatial data and their display and analysis with ArcGIS geographic information system software.
 The class also includes an introduction to the use of global positioning system instruments for data collection.
-Cross-listed as EESC 205.
+Laboratory.

 210 – Oceanography (3)

-Prerequisite: GEOL 111.
+Prerequisite: EESC 111.
 An introduction to the oceans.
 Physical and chemical processes affecting seawater; the geology of the seafloor; biological productivity in the oceans; and environmental challenges involving the oceans.
-Cross-listed as EESC 210.

 211 – Oceanography Laboratory (1)

-Corequisite: GEOL/EESC 210.
+Corequisite: EESC 210.
 Laboratory investigation of the chemical and physical properties of seawater; the tides; bathymetric measurements; coastal navigation; and marine biological processes.
 One or more field trips may be scheduled.
-Cross-listed as EESC 211.

 221 – Environmental Geology (3)

-Prerequisite: GEOL 111.
+Prerequisite: EESC 111.
 Interaction of geologic phenomena and processes with society and the biosphere.

 240 – Field Methods in Environmental Science and Geology (4)

-Prerequisites: GEOL 111 or EESC 110 or GEOG 110.
+Prerequisites: EESC 110 or 111 or GEOG 110.
 The Earth & Environmental Sciences rely heavily on mapping and collection of physical, chemical, and biological field data.
-Student enrolled in the course will complete weekly laboratory and hands-on exercises to learn the essential field skills necessary to advance their careers in the earth sciences as technicians, academics, and/or educators.
+Students enrolled in the course will complete weekly laboratory and hands-on exercises to learn the essential field skills necessary to advance their careers in the earth sciences as technicians, academics, and/or educators.
 This introductory field course will provide a solid foundation to prepare students for advanced earth science study and/or a general introduction to the field methods within the discipline.
-Cross-listed as EESC 240.

 301 – Mineralogy (4)

-Prerequisite: GEOL 111 or EESC 110.
-Recommended: CHEM 112 .
+Prerequisite: EESC 111; pre- or corequisite: CHEM 111.
 Study of Earth’s major rock forming minerals, and those of economic value, in hand sample, microscopic thin section and through field studies.
 Course is conducted as a mix of lecture and laboratory activities.
 Laboratory.

 302 – Petrology (4)

-Prerequisite: GEOL 301.
+Prerequisite: EESC 301; pre-or corequisite: CHEM 112.
 Study of metamorphic and igneous processes and important rock types in hand sample, microscopic thin-section and through field studies.
 Course is conducted as a mix of lecture and laboratory activities.
 Laboratory.

 311 – Sedimentation and Stratigraphy (4)

-Prerequisite: GEOL 111; recommended: GEOL 301.
+Prerequisite: EESC 111; pre- or corequisite: CHEM 111; recommended: EESC 301.
 This course provides an overview of the concepts associated with sedimentary rock formation, including theoretical sedimentology, process oriented facies analysis and applied stratigraphy in the context of cyclic sea level and climate change through time.
 Class work includes several field trips to collect samples for physical and chemical analysis.
 Laboratory.

-Prerequisites: GEOL 112 or GEOG 111.
+Prerequisites: EESC 111 or GEOG 111.
 Use of both classical (qualitative) and modern (quantitative) geomorphological methods to study and understand fluvial processes acting on the surface of the earth, and how landforms and landscapes created by these processes control the global environment.
 The class will combine field-based observations with in-class instruction.
 Laboratory.

 315 – Hydrogeology (4)

-Prerequisite: GEOL 112.
+Prerequisite: EESC 111.
 An introduction to surface water and groundwater flow; the hydrologic cycle; aquifer testing; flow to wells; contaminant transport; and field and laboratory instruments.
-Cross-listed as EESC 315.
 Laboratory.

 325 – Environmental Geochemistry (4)

-Prerequisites: GEOL 112 and CHEM 112.
+Prerequisites: EESC 111 and CHEM 112.
 Study of chemical processes operating at or near the surface of the Earth, in bedrock, soils, streams, the oceans and the atmosphere.
 Particular attention is given to environmental applications.
-Cross-listed as EESC 325.
 Laboratory.

 335 – Plate Tectonics (4)

-Prerequisite: GEOL 112.
+Prerequisite: EESC 111.
 This laboratory course offers a comprehensive study of lithospheric plate movements using information derived from seismology, paleomagnetics, petrology and tectonics.
 Selected topics also include a historical review of the development of the theory of plate tectonics, geologic and geophysical events at plate boundaries and an evaluation of evidence regarding plate-driving forces.
 Laboratory.

 340 – Energy Resources and Technology (3)

-Prerequisite: One from BIOL 122, 126, CHEM 112, GEOL 112, EESC 110 or PHYS 106.
+Prerequisite: One from BIOL 132, 126, CHEM 112, EESC 110, 111, or PHYS 106.
 Intended primarily for science majors, this course investigates the basic science and technology relating to alternative energy sources and fossil fuels.
 Students who complete this class will have a greater technical understanding of energy sources and the methods used to tap them.
-Cross-listed as EESC 340.

 355 – Icehouse – Greenhouse Earth (3)

-Prerequisites: GEOL 111 or EESC 110.
+Prerequisites: EESC 110 or 111.
 This course examines the history of the Earth’s climate system in the context of the two primary modes: Icehouse and Greenhouse.
 Through critical evaluation of primary literature, written assignments and oral presentations, students will gain an appreciation of the magnitude of temporal and spatial climate reorganizations through time and develop an in-depth understanding of both long and short term cyclic changes that have contributed to the development of our modern climate system.
-Cross-listed with EESC 355.

 360 – Environmental Exploration (2-4)